Jean de Menasce: Publications and posts

 The published works of de Menasce include books and articles on subjects including: theology, philosophy, law, history of religions, Zoroastrianism, and also Judaism, Zionism, and Hassidism.
 His reputation could rest on his translations alone, made into French from several different languages.

 Starting in 1936 he had served as professor at the University of Fribourg in Switzerland.
 In 1939 in Paris he became research professor for the religions of ancient Iran.
 In 1945 de Menasce participated in founding the journal Nouvelle Revue de Science Missionaire/Neue Zeitschrift für Missionswissenschaft.
 1954-1955, he taught at Harvard, and at Princeton, where he renewed his friendship with Jacques Maritain.
 From 1949 until 1970 he was Director of Studies at l'École pratique des hautes études in Paris; here an academic chair had been created especially for him.

-An appreciation, his passing
+Death

 A Muslim colleague said of him, "[H]e made possible a degree of communication amongst us that would have been much more difficult in his absence."
 After suffering strokes in 1959 and 1969, Father de Menasce died at the age of 70 in 1973.